newbreedofgeek/react-stepzilla/README.md

 - check out `src/examples/Step2` for an actual usage example
 - important!! this jumpToStep() utility method will not validate data! so use with caution. its only meant to be a utility to break from the standard flow of steps

-#### step validation
+### step validation & the isValidated() utility
-- your individual react steps can implement some checks to prevent moving onto the next step, this is called "validation" in stepzilla.
+each component step can expose a local `isValidated` method that will be invoked during runtime by StepZilla to determine if we can go to next step.
+This utility is available to Class based component and Hooks components.

-- to use this feature, you need to implement a public `isValidated()` method in your react step component.
+- to use this feature, you need to implement a `isValidated()` method in your react step component.
-- this `isValidated()` method can return a static `true/false` (true to proceed and false to prevent).
+- this `isValidated()` method should return a bool `true/false` (true to proceed and false to prevent).
 It can also return a `Promise` which in turn should `resolve` or `reject` (which maps to the static `true/false`  behaviour)
-- stepzilla also supports advanced form validation via `react-validation-mixin`
+- if your step is a from, note that stepzilla also supports advanced form validation via `react-validation-mixin`
+- validation can also be Async and therefore Promise based.
+This is useful if you do server side validation or you want to save data to a server and only proceed if it was a success.
+For an e.g. on this have a look at the `src/examples/Step5` component.
-- check out sample code in the `src/examples` directory.
+- for class components, check out sample code in the `src/examples` directory.
 (Step3.js and Step4.js show you all this in action)

-### dev
+- for hooks components, you will need to use the `forwardRef` and the `useImperativeHandle` primitives to make this work, a full example is in `src/examples/Step5.js`

+### styling & custom step change logic
+- if you want some default style, copy the source from `src/css/main.css` code into your project (the above look in the picture also requires bootstrap)

+- check out `src/examples/` for how `onStepChange` can be used to persist last known step state across browser reloads (using `startAtStep` pulled from session storage)

+## dev (upgrade core library)
 - all node source is in src/main.js
 - you need to install dependencies first `npm install`
 - make any changes and run `npm run build` to transpile the jsx into `dist`